jsgarvin/update_attribute_with_validations/README.md

 * We are then left with several alternatives.
   * `@object.attribute=value; @object.save` which is not beautiful code.
   * `@object.update_attribute(:attribute,value)` and hope we never inadvertently create an invalid object in the database.
   * define a new ActiveRecord method that intuitively does what we expect.
-But what shall we call it?
-I know!
+But what to call it?
 How about `update_attribu`... oh, shucks!
   * "Fix" the built-in `update_attribute` method so that safe updates are easy, and unsafe updates are hard(er).
 * This gem takes the last approach.